judgels/judgels/docs/operator/sandalphon/problem.rst

    The problem type.

 Slug
    A "code" or "identifier" for the problem.
-The format is dash-separated words each consisting of lowercase letters.
-For example: **a-plus-b**, **tree-reconstruction**, etc.
+The format is dash-separated words each consisting of lowercase letters, numbers, or both.
+For example: **a-plus-b**, **tree-reconstruction**, **2sat-construction**, etc.

 Additional Note
    Any additional note.
 For example, problem tags, contests that have used the problems, etc.